fau-klue/mmda-toolkit/mmda-frontend/README.md

     # Run development server with hot-reload
     npm run serve || yarn run serve

-Point your web browser to http://localhost:8080/
+Point your web browser to http://localhost:8080/.

 #  Running in production

     # Compile code for production
     npm run build || yarn run build

-Hint: You need a webserver to serve the page
+You will need a webserver to serve the page.

 # Development